VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 		2. LLM detection
 		3. Specifically discus the shortcomings

+> [!danger] TODO: MAKE CLEAR SENTENCES THAT ARE IN BOLD FOR EACH PARA

 ## 2.1.
 Accountability, Fairness, and Transparency
 Accountability, fairness and transparency are properties of a decision.
 Firstly, let's define what these properties mean.